back to top

 When securing a loan from a third party, their interest rates usually start as low as 5%.
 However, as a borrower, you must have good credit.
 Sometimes businesses get in situations where their credit may fall into a lower category by making late payments on business equipment and or office supplies.
 It’s very easy for that to happen but it’s harder to get back in good standing.

 So try to keep your credit score fairly high if you can.
-It’s understandable that things can and do happen, so keep on top of all of your company bills.
+Understandably, things can and do happen, so keep on top of all of your company bills.
 If you have fair or average credit, you may end up paying an interest rate of 15-20%, which is pretty high and will only defeat your purpose of having low payments and interest rates.

-Securing a loan with a low-interest rate will make it more affordable to make your payments so that you are able to repay what you need.
+Securing a loan with a low-interest rate will make it more affordable to make your payments so that you can repay what you need.
 Also, if you ever need to borrow again.
 You’ll be in good standing with whomever you borrowed from.

-High-interest rates will set you back and you’ll be in a worse situation than you started out with, not to mention, you’ll have a much harder time trying to borrow the next to go round if you need to.
-If you have good credit seek only lenders who have low-interest rates.
+High interest rates will set you back and you’ll be in a worse situation than you started with, not to mention, that you’ll have a much harder time trying to borrow the next round if you need to.
+If you have good credit seek only lenders who have low interest rates.

 You May Like to Read: Reasons for Small Businesses to Partner with Charity